-- a.
-Its position and attractiveness within the frontage; - b.
-The relative pedestrian flow associated with the unit compared with the wider centre; - c.
+- i.
+The characteristics of the unit and its attractiveness to A1 retailers; - ii.
+Its position and attractiveness of and within the frontage; - iii.
+The pedestrian flow associated with the unit and the wider centre; - iv.
 The length of time that the unit has been actively marketed on competitive terms.